 More often than not, it isn’t so much incorrect information doctors deal with but out of date data that requires extra effort to work with.
 If doctors and their offices are forced to track down dated information or are working off of it, efforts and energies are being utilized very inefficiently.
 Bad information in any form is costly in many respects.

-The old way of doing things in a doctor’s office, clinic or hospital are not sufficient for many patients.
-Many instances don’t require a patient to be in a physical office to have diagnoses and treatments recommended.
-Most doctor’s offices don’t fill out prescriptions on notepads, but forward it to a pharmacy electronically.
+The old ways of doing things in a doctor’s office, clinic or hospital are not sufficient for many patients.
+Many instances don’t require a patient to be in a physical office to have diagnosed and treatments recommended.
+Most doctor’s offices don’t fill out prescriptions on notepads but forward it to a pharmacy electronically.
 Follow-ups with patients can be done by email, texts or instant messaging, which takes much less resources.
 These may be a thing of the past, too, as new apps, technology and forward thinking become routine in the healthcare industry.